pen-lang/pen/doc/src/guides/building-an-executable.md

 pen create foo
 ```

-Then, you should see a `foo` directory under your current directory.
-When you go in there, you should see a `main.pen` source file and a `pen.json` file for [package configuration](/references/language/packages.md#package-configuration).
+Then, you should see a `foo` directory in your current directory.
+When you go there, you should see a `main.pen` source file and a `pen.json` file for [package configuration](/references/language/packages.md#package-configuration).

 `main.pen`: